summin/customerist/README.md

 A simple client to store and retrieve customer data.
-Reeact + mongoose + mongo.
+React + mongoose + mongo.